Tamago Boro: Classic Japanese Egg Cookies for Children

 Tamago Boro (たまごボーロ)

-In Japan, Tamago Boro is marketed mainly towards children as the Japanese egg cookie not only has an easy-to-eat small ball shape, but the snack quickly melts in the mouth like snow.
+In Japan, Tamago Boro is mainly marketed towards children, as the egg cookie has an easy-to-eat small ball shape and quickly melts in the mouth like snow.

-Tamago Boro is somewhat hard on the outside but brittle on the inside, resulting in melting away in the mouth after crunching.
-Besides, it is not sticky at all, so you don’t need to worry your children get their hands dirty.
+These cookies are slightly crusty on the outside and brittle on the inside, melting away in the mouth after munching.
+Besides, it is not sticky, so you don’t have to worry about your children getting their hands dirty.

-Tamago Boro is a simple cookie ball made mainly with wheat flour, sugar, egg, and milk.
-But with a gentle sweetness and an excellent texture, it is quite addictive.
+Tamago Boro is a simple & good cookie made with Katakuriko potato flour, egg yolk, and sugar.
+With a gentle sweetness and an excellent texture, the snack is pretty addictive.